Rajpratik71/linux-manPages/snap.md

    known
        Show known assertions of the provided type

        The known command shows known assertions of the provided type.
-If header=value  pairs  are provided after the assertion type, the asser‐ tions shown must also have the specified headers matching the provided values.
+If header=value pairs are provided after the assertion type, the assertions shown must also have the specified headers matching the provided values.

        Usage: snap known [known-OPTIONS]